 1. Access more business phone features

-Whether you’re using our desktop, web, or mobile apps, OpenPhone offers free unlimited calls and text messages (SMS and MMS) in the US and Canada with every plan.
+Whether you’re using our desktop, web, or mobile apps, OpenPhone offers free calls and text messages (SMS and MMS) in the US and Canada with every plan.
 Feel free to ditch your company cell phone plan — all you need is an internet connection to access these perks.

 Top-notch calling and texting features are just the start of what you can get with OpenPhone.
 Here’s a comparison of OpenPhone vs GoDaddy SmartLine vs Google Voice.
 See for yourself how OpenPhone wins, even without an upgrade!

 |Pricing||Starts at $13 per month per user||Starts at $9.99 per month per user||Starts at $16 per month per user (including Workspace subscription) for business use|

 |Unlimited calling to US & Canada||✓||X||X|